morimana-cuk/Portofolio/README.md

 # 💼 Mohammad Rizal Maulana Najib — Backend Developer Portfolio

 Hi there! 👋
-I’m **Mohammad Rizal Maulana Najib**, a Backend Developer focusing on web systems, hospital applications, and IoT integrations.
-I love building efficient, scalable, and maintainable systems using **Laravel** and **Python Flask**.
+I’m Fresh graduate with a Bachelor's degree in Informatics Engineering, specializing in Backend Development with proficiency in Laravel and CodeIgniter.
+Experienced in developing information systems and cloud- based applications.
+Skilled in using DBMS such as MySQL and PostgreSQL, with a solid understanding of servers, networking (Mikrotik), and digital marketing.
+Accustomed to working collaboratively in teams to develop applications from requirements analysis to deployment.

 ---